ohmyzsh/ohmyzsh/plugins/chruby/README.md

 # chruby plugin

-This plugin loads the [chruby](https://github.com/postmodern/chruby).
+This plugin loads [chruby](https://github.com/postmodern/chruby), a tool that changes the current Ruby version, and completion and a prompt function to display the Ruby version.
 Supports brew and manual installation of chruby.

 To use it, add `chruby` to the plugins array in your zshrc file:
 ```zsh
 plugins=(... chruby)
 ```